U.S. FAA meets with air regulators on fate of Boeing 737 MAX

-FORT WORTH, Texas, May 23 (Reuters) - The Federal Aviation Administration is meeting with international air regulators Thursday from around the world to assess the status of the grounded Boeing Co 737 MAX and what steps are needed to return it to service.
+FORT WORTH, Texas (Reuters) - The Federal Aviation Administration is meeting with international air regulators from around the world on Thursday to determine what is needed to return the grounded Boeing Co 737 MAX to return it to service.

 Senior FAA officials will give detailed descriptions of the findings to date from the two crashes in Ethiopia and Indonesia which occurred within five months of each other and killed a combined 346 people.
 The agency will summarize the status of three major ongoing reviews of the 737 MAX and give an update of the recertification process and shed light on Boeing’s proposed revisions to its software and pilot training.

-The agency came under criticism in March for failing to ground the Boeing 737 MAX as quickly as China, Europe and other countries.
+The agency came under criticism in March for failing to ground the Boeing 737 MAX as quickly as Europe, China and other countries.

 One of Thursday’s sessions is titled “Data mapping to accidents: safety actions and changes to the 737 MAX training requirements.”